shiratap/seattle-301d44/05-deployment/LAB.md

-# Lab 5: Extend your portfolio, Responsive web design
+# Lab 5: Extend your portfolio

 ### Overview